 By Stephanie Watson

-But fingerprinting has come a long way from the days when police officers lifted prints from a crime scene and checked them manually against their files.
-Modern fingerprinting techniques can not only check millions of criminal records simultaneously, but can also match faces, backgrounds and other identifiable characteristics to each perpetrator.
+But fingerprinting had come a long way from the days when police officers lifted prints from a crime scene and checked them manually against their files.
+Modern fingerprinting techniques can simultaneously check millions of criminal records and match faces, backgrounds, and other perpetrators’ identifiable characteristics.

 What are the basic characteristics of a fingerprint?
 How long have people been using prints as a form of identification?
 Find out in the next section.